travis-ci/docs-travis-ci-com/user/job-lifecycle.md

 Doing so will run the risk of terminating the build process without giving Travis a chance to perform subsequent tasks.

-> Using `exit` inside a custom script which will be invoked from during a build is fine.
+> Using `exit` inside a custom script is safe.
+If an error is indicated the task will be mark as failed.

 ## Breaking the Build